 Will Zimmerman Have to Take the Witness Stand to Claim Self-Defense?

 Perhaps the most interesting aspect of Zimmerman’s possible claim of self-defense is that, in order to raise it, Zimmerman may very well be forced to take the stand in his own defense.
+If the prosecution, in its case, declines to introduce Zimmerman’s claims of self-defense, he may have to do so himself.
 As previous Florida case law has held, “in order to be entitled to instruction on self-defense, there must be some evidence that the defendant acted out of self-defense. … In the present case, there is no evidence in the record that defendant shot her husband in self-defense.
 The defendant and her husband were the only witnesses to the shooting and the defendant did not testify.”
 Smiley v.
 State, 395 So.
 2d 235, 236-37 (Fla.
 Dist.
 Ct.
 App.
 1981).
 Getting Zimmerman on the stand would blow open up a huge new angle of this case, and would give the State an invaluable opportunity to meet its burden of proof.
 If the State gets to cross-examine Zimmerman, it will have the opportunity to discredit his story beyond any reasonable doubt — something the state is unlikely to be able to do based on an abstract and vague encounter in the dark between two individuals.

 I am not a criminal attorney by any means, so this analysis should be taken with a grain of salt.
 But, from a quick read of Florida law, it seems like Zimmerman’s only route of guaranteeing that a self-defense instruction is made available to the jury is by providing his testimony on why self-defense was necessary.
 Zimmerman will likely not be able to raise a defense to the murder charge based solely his statements to police that it was so — for one thing, much of the second-hand reporting of what Zimmerman said will likely be inadmissible hearsay, leaving Zimmerman with few alternative routes for presenting evidence of his self-defense claim.
 And the hearsay exceptions that are likely to apply in this situation are stacked in favor of admitting statements tending to show his guilt, not exculpate him.
 When a defendant seeks to introduce his own out-of-court exculpatory statement for the truth of the matter stated, it is inadmissible hearsay.
 See, e.g., Ehrhardt, Florida Evidence § 801.3 (1998); Lott v.
 State, 695 So.2d 1239 (Fla.1997); Logan v.
 State, 511 So.2d 442 (Fla.
 5th DCA 1987); Fagan v.
 State, 425 So.2d 214 (Fla.
 4th DCA 1983).
+The prosecution is free to introduce these statements if it wishes to, but Zimmerman does not have the same ability.
 So although Zimmerman has, apparently, given some details of the encounter to the police, without his supporting testimony on the stand, that alone probably will not be sufficient to get him a jury instruction on the self-defense claim:

 “[W]e conclude that the trial court correctly refused to instruct the jury on self-defense because, simply stated, there was insufficient evidence adduced below to support such an instruction.
 The sole evidence at trial on the issue was the testimony of a police detective who stated that the defendant made an oral statement to the police that, “ ‘I stabbed the victim in self-defense.’
 That he was assaulted by group of males.”
 Plainly, this evidence was nothing more than an assertion of self-defense by the defendant and in no way explained the exact circumstances upon which the assertion was based.
 This being so, the trial court was not required to instruct the jury on self-defense based solely on the defendant’s bald assertion of self-defense.”
 Gaffney v.
 State, 742 So.
 2d 358, 362 (Fla.
 Dist.
 Ct.
 App.
 1999).